-The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
-We are honored to host these tutorials in the lynda.com library.
+The After Effects Apprentice series was created by Trish and Chris Meyer.
+These tutorials are designed for After Effects CS4 through CC, and can be used on their own or as a companion to the Meyer's book, After Effects Apprentice.

 When you master these three tools, you're definitely going beyond the basic After Effects user and becoming a real power user.
-These tools have uses both for creative purposes and for visual effects work.
-So if you're ready, let's dive in and learn some new tools in After Effects.
+These tools have uses both for creative purposes and for visual effects work, so, if you're ready, let's dive in and learn some new tools in After Effects.